 The Mackinac Bridge is the world’s longest suspension bridge overall, but its main span is just the 24th longest in the world.
 In the United States, it is the third-longest important stretch.

 Riots erupt in Detroit amid racial tensions.
 The 1967 Detroit Riot, also known as the 12th Street Riot or Detroit Rebellion, was the bloodiest urban riots in the United States during the summer of 1967.
 It began during the early morning of early morning hours of Sunday, July 23, after a police raid of an illegal bar or “blind pig.”

 1975 – The Sinking of the Edmund Fitzgerald

-On November 10, 1975, the Edmund Fitzgerald was lost on Lake Superior with her crew of 29 men aboard, 17 miles northwest of Whitefish Point, Michigan.
+On November 10, 1975, Edmund Fitzgerald was lost on Lake Superior with her crew of 29 men aboard, 17 miles northwest of Whitefish Point, Michigan.

-At the Burlington Northern Railroad Dock No. 1 in Superior, Wisconsin, on November 9, 1975, the Edmund Fitzgerald’s final voyage got underway.
+At the Burlington Northern Railroad Dock No. 1 in Superior, Wisconsin, on November 9, 1975, Edmund Fitzgerald’s final voyage got underway.
 Taconite pellets totaling 26,116 long tons had been put into the ship by Captain Ernest M. McSorley.
 She departed Superior at 2:30 pm, and the Arthur M. Anderson, commanded by Captain Bernie Cooper, which had left Two Harbors, Minnesota, soon followed her.

 Weather conditions worsened while the ship traveled on a northerly path to avoid the headwinds.
 At 7 o’clock in the evening on November 9, gale warnings were issued, upgraded to storm warnings early on November 10.
 Even though the weather was terrible, with gusts gusting to 50 knots and waves between 12 and 16 feet high, both Captains had experience navigating their ships in comparable circumstances.